- Many factors contribute to a dog’s chance of developing cancer — Some are easier to control than others.

 Some dog breeds inherit genetic traits that make them more likely to develop cancer.
 For instance, Scottish terriers are up to 20 times more likely to develop bladder cancer than other breeds.
-Standard poodles, golden retrievers, and Australian shepherds are more at risk of cancer of the lymph nodes.
+Poodles, golden retrievers, and Australian shepherds are more at risk of cancer of the lymph nodes.
 Boxers tend to be prone to mast cell tumors, a type of skin cancer.

 Researchers are learning to identify genetic markers for these cancers.
 Genetic markers help breeders work toward eliminating these inherited traits from their lines.
 This means we should see fewer incidences of inherited cancers in future generations.

 A dog’s environment impacts its chances of developing cancer and what type.
 If someone in your household smokes, your dog is at an increased risk of tumors in the lungs and nose, particularly for long-nosed breeds like the Afghan hound.
 Second-hand smoke isn’t the only environmental factor that affects your dog’s health.
 Exposure to pesticides and herbicides raises a dog’s risk of cancer.
 The risk also increases with canine obesity.
 Pups that spend a lot of time in the sun are at an increased risk of developing skin cancers.
 This is especially true if they’re fair-skinned.